elastic/apm/specs/agents/tracing-api-otel.md

 }
 ```

-When the server does not support `otel.attributes` property, agents should use `labels` as fallback with OTel attribute
+When the APM server version does not support `otel.attributes` property, agents should use `labels` as fallback with OTel attribute
 name as key.

+When the APM server supports `otel.attributes` property, the server-side mapping should be identical to the one
+that is applied to handle native OpenTelemetry Protocol (OTLP) intake.

 ### Compatibility mapping